RaviKumarGupta07/myPasteApp/README.md

 A sleek, responsive paste management web app built using **React**, **Redux**, and **Tailwind CSS**, powered by **Vite** for lightning-fast development.

+Paste App is a minimal, modern web application to create, edit, delete, view, and share text pastes.
+Designed for simplicity and speed, it allows you to manage your notes/snippets with a beautiful UI, search functionality, and seamless user experience powered by React, Redux, and Tailwind CSS.
 ---

 ## 🚀 Stack